 The Police Information Check is required to become a security guard, locksmith or loss prevention officer; or

-The verification of a photo is required.
-Note: The Police Information Check Section will only verify photos for the purpose of security guard/locksmith/loss prevention officer licences.
+The verification (commissioning) of a photo is required.
+Note: The Police Information Check Section will only commission photos for the purpose of security guard/locksmith/loss prevention officer licences.

 The Police Information Check Section also provides employers and volunteer organizations with the ability to submit Police Information Check applicants on behalf of their applicants as part of its “batch submission” option.
 More information regarding this service option can be obtained by contacting the Police Information Check Section.

 Fingerprinting services for a number of civil purposes are also provided by the Police Information Check Section.
 For more information on civil fingerprinting services please see FAQs #7.

 The Police Information Check Section is located on the west side of 142 Street and is accessible from either 142 Street or 118 Avenue.
 Ample free parking is available.

 Monday to Wednesday - 8:00 a.m. to 4:30 p.m.